SayubShakya/ghar-sathi-backend/README.md

 # Ghar Sathi Backend

 A Node.js backend application for Ghar Sathi, built with Express.js and MongoDB.
-This application provides authentication and user management APIs.

 ## Features